AlanKev117/raspberry-water-measurement/README.md

 ### Set up your Raspberry Pi (OS, user, network and ssh access, if you wish)
 Follow the [official docs](https://www.raspberrypi.com/documentation/computers/configuration.html) to configure your Pi device as you wish.
 This project made use of the 32-bit version of Raspberry Pi OS Lite with a [headless configuration](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).

+### Enable I2C communication in your Pi

+Run `sudo raspi-config` and enable I2C using the menu.

 ### Install Python 3.8

 This project was developed in Python 3.8.
 In order for you to install such version, I recommend not to install it via `apt`, since it takes a lot to have `pip` working.